Porcelain Russian Princess

 Description

-An original work by Erté - "Stardust" Porcelain.
-Fabric.
-Stones.
-Collector's condition.
-Certificates.
-Original box designed by Erté.
-On the box is a price tag from twenty years ago - 750 US dollars.
-Dimensions: 45cm x 25cm x 20cm.
+Branded box designed by Erté.
+On the box, a price tag from twenty years ago - $750 USD.
+Dimensions: 45 cm x 25 cm x 20 cm.

-In 1927, designed numbers for Josephine Baker at the Paris music hall "Ba-ta-clan."
-In 1933, began a long-term collaboration with the Paris variety theater "Bal Tabarin."
-In the 1920s–1930s, developed fabric designs, created models of outerwear, footwear, and accessories in the Art Deco style; collaborated with leading American fashion salons.
-From 1929, acted as a reformer of men's fashion, advocating for men's right to wear brocade and velvet following 18th-century models.
-Held his first solo exhibitions in Brussels (Studio gallery, 1927) and Paris (Hôtel J. Charpentier, 1929).
-During World War II, remained in Paris.
-Created sets and costumes for performances at the "Lido" cabaret and operettas.
-In the 1940s–1950s, continued working in scenography: designed productions for the Paris variety theater "La Nouvelle Ève," collaborated with theaters in Paris, Chicago, New York, London, Marseille, Rome, Barcelona, Madrid, and Beirut.
-Worked on sketches for accessories and jewelry for fashion magazines.
-In 1964, turned to sculpture, creating abstract (in his definition, "pictorial") forms.
-Worked in watercolor, gouache, ink, engaged in lithography, created posters, sketches for vases, furniture, mirrors, and other luxury items.
-Created graphic series "Numbers" and "Alphabet," designed playing cards.
-Continued collaboration with fashion magazines and work in theater.
+In 1927, he designed numbers for Josephine Baker at the Parisian music hall "Ba-Ta-Clan."
+In 1933, he began a long-term collaboration with the Parisian variety show "Bal Tabarin."
+In the 1920s–1930s, he developed fabric patterns, created models of outerwear, shoes, and accessories in the Art Deco style; he collaborated with leading American fashion salons.
+From 1929, he emerged as a reformer of men's fashion, advocating for men's right to wear brocade and velvet following 18th-century models.
+He held his first solo exhibitions in Brussels (Studio Gallery, 1927) and Paris (Hôtel J. Charpentier, 1929).
+During World War II, he remained in Paris.
+He created sets and costumes for shows at the Lido cabaret and operettas.
+In the 1940s–1950s, he continued working in set design: designing productions for the Parisian variety show "La Nouvelle Ève," and collaborating with theaters in Paris, Chicago, New York, London, Marseille, Rome, Barcelona, Madrid, and Beirut.
+He worked on sketches of accessories and jewelry for fashion magazines.
+In 1964, he turned to sculpture, creating abstract (in his words, "pictorial") forms.
+He worked in watercolor, gouache, and ink, engaged in lithography, and created posters, sketches of vases, furniture, mirrors, and other luxury items.
+He produced the graphic series "Numbers" and "Alphabet," and designed playing cards.
+He continued collaborating with fashion magazines and working in theater.

 Lot No. 12703